Serial-Comma/obsidian-notes/H1 Economics/Factors affecting demand.md

 ### Government policies
 Example:
 Monetary Authority of Singapore (MAS) imposed regulations that limit car loans for some categories of private cars to no more than 70% of the purchase price and the repayment period to no more than 7 years.
+These policies cause some consumers to no longer be able to purchase cars, decreasing the demand for cars.

 ## Price of related goods:

 ### Price of substitute goods
+Substitute goods are goods in competitive demand.
+Increase in price of one good → Increase demand for other